-The adopted changes to the actuarial assumptions are expected to slightly increase near-term employer contribution requirements.
+The adopted changes to the actuarial assumptions are expected to increase slightly near-term employer contributions requirements.
 However, when the expected impact of the investment gain for FY 2020-21 is factored in, many plans will see required employer contributions that are comparable to or slightly lower than previously determined contribution requirements.
-Each plan is unique and contribution impacts will vary across individual plans.
+Each plan is unique and contribution impacts will vary across public agencies.
 Factors that influence the impact of these changes include the benefit structure, the demographics of the plan members, and the funded status of the plan.